 Failure to warn about the Taxotere balding side effects that may persist for years or permanently deprived women and the medical community of the ability to decide for themselves whether the risks were justified in comparison to alternative treatments.

-To review whether you or a loved one may be eligible to pursue a Taxotere settlement for permanent hair loss, request a free case evaluation.
+To review whether you or a loved one may be eligible to pursue a Taxotere settlement for permanent eye damage or hair loss, request a free case evaluation.

 jefferySeptember 5, 2016 at 4:16 am